naomi397liu/Team-Connect/README.md

 **Future Features**
 - [ ] Allow a team captain to delete their team, which will automatically delete all the players from it as well
 - [ ] Allow teams to view potential opponents
+- [ ] Importing parks API that support a given sport and provide the city it correlates to
+- [ ] Add a request game option that allows the captain to choose an opponent team, park and time/date to play at
+- [ ] Add an in chat app instead of phone numbers
+- [ ] Add twilio api to send notification when a game is coming up or when their is a message in their inbox